apmlabs/ace-box/docs/custom-use-case.md

 ## Development

-When developing an external use case, it might be cumbersome to update/re-install an external use case from a remote repository.
+When developing an custom use case, it might be cumbersome to update/re-install an custom use case from a remote repository.
 We therefore introduced a flag for `ace enable` that allows you to work on your use case locally (i.e. ACE-Box) while keeping the remote as well as ACE-Box roles in sync.

 Recommended development workflow: